francescozanellato/ElectricalCalculator/README.md

  * User-Friendly Interface: Easy-to-use graphical interface to input data and view calculations.
  * Comprehensive Data Input: Support for inputting detailed rated data for different types of electrical equipment.
  * Calculations: Provides calculations and results for electrical parameters such as power, current, voltage, and efficiency.
 Also calculates the size of a conductor based on the short-circuit current.
- * CAD Viewport scale calculation: (Autocad or Intellicad) easy calculates the actual scale of the viewport in the laytou and on the printed paper.
+ * CAD Viewport scale calculation for Autocad or Intellicad drawings: easy calculates the actual scale of the viewport in the layout and on the printed paper.

 Here is the main window, with calculation of the rated currents, short-circuit currents, circuit-breaker typical rated current and earthing conductor sizing: